ngrayluna/generate-wandb-python-reference/README.md

 The output will be generated in the `wandb/wandb/docs/python` directory.
 The generated markdown files will be organized into subdirectories based on the `object_type` specified in the front matter of each markdown file.

-## Add W&B (Models) APIs to the reference docs
+## How to add W&B Python objects to the reference docs

-Start off by asking yourself: Is the API you defined already in an existing namespace?
-E.g. `wandb.sdk`, `wandb.apis.public`, or `wandb.sdk.launch`.
-For a full list, see the "module" keys specifed in `configuration.py`.
+First, ask yourself: Is the Python object already in an existing namespace?
+E.g. `wandb.sdk`, `wandb.apis.public`, or `wandb.sdk.automation`.

+> [See the `"module"` keys](https://github.com/ngrayluna/generate-wandb-python-reference/blob/main/configuration.py#L5) specifed in `configuration.py` for a full list of existing namespaces.

 If yes, then:

 1. Add your new APIs to the `__all__` contsant within the appropriate `__init__.py` or `__init__.template.pyi` file.
 See  `wandb/wandb/__init__.template.pyi` for an example.
-2. Add an [ignore marker](#ignore-markers) to the docstring of the class, method, or function that you want to exclude from the documentation.
-For example:
+2. If there is a class, class method, function, etc. that SHOULD NOT be publically documented, add an [ignore marker](#ignore-markers) to the docstring of that class, method, etc. For example:
    ```python
    class MyClass:
        """This is an awesome Python Class.